coreos/rpm-ostree/docs/administrator-handbook.md

 The first choice is to run the `rpm-ostree override replace` command above to stage the deployment, and then run

 ```
-$ rpm-ostree ex apply-live --allow-replacement
+$ rpm-ostree apply-live --allow-replacement
 ```

-This is a currently experimental interface that will pull the pending changes and apply them live.
-You can `rpm-ostree ex apply-live --reset` to revert back to the booted tree.
+This will pull the pending changes and apply them live.
+You can `rpm-ostree apply-live --reset` to revert back to the booted tree.

 ### Using `usroverlay`